arananet/Tapuino-Reloaded/README.md

 # Version 0.3

 This new version include the footprint of the Arduino Pro Mini, so you just have to buy a module with compatible footprint and solder it on the PCB.
-Some of the components has been changed to an better position and some others replaced (please refer to the BOM).
+Some of the components has been changed to a better position and some others has been replaced (please refer to the BOM).
 Remember, you just plug the Tapuino Reloaded on the back of your C64 (Breadbox & C) and that's it.
 This design also allows to use every type of i2c LCD or OLED Screen, by soldering a 1x4 row pin and taking out the lcd to a better viewable area, for example on computers like the Commodore PET.

 # Images